andre-st/dotfiles/README.md

 ## File-System

-I use a fully encrypted system with some partitions having different keys and only opened [when needed](usr/local/bin/cryptopen).
+I use a fully encrypted system with some partitions having different keys and only [opened when needed](usr/local/bin/cryptopen).
-The partition for my home directory and /var have the same key as the system partition (stored in /etc/crypttab so that I only have to enter it once for all of them when booting).
+The partition for my home directory and _/var_ have the same key as the root partition (put in _/etc/crypttab_ so that I only have to enter it once for all of them when booting).

 I used to use a logical volume manager.
 Today I leave it out for reasons of simplicity regarding operation, troubleshooting, etc. (HW-layer, LVM-layer, dmcrypt-layer, FS-layer, ...)

 ## X Window System